Query complexity of generalized Simon's problem: Algorithm and upper bound

-Now we analyze the query complexity of Algorithm \ref{al:main}.
-Lemma \ref{Lemma:querytime} implies that the number of queries in Step 1 is $p^d-1+k_1$, and the number of queries in Step 2 is at most $p^{n-k-d}-1+(k_2-k_1)\cdot p^d-1$.
-In addition, the number of queries in Step 4-7 is $(k-k_2)\cdot p^d$.
+Now we analyze the query complexity of Algorithm \ref{al:main}. {The number of queries in Step 1 is 1.} Lemma \ref{Lemma:querytime} implies that the number of queries in Step 2 is $p^{n-k-d}-1+k_1$, and the number of queries in Step 3 is at most $p^{d}-1+(k_2-k_1)\cdot (p^d-p^{d-1})$.
+In addition, the number of queries in Step 5-8 is $(k-k_2)\cdot p^d$.
 Let $TQ$ denote the total number of queries.
 Then

 If $n \ge k+ \log_p k$, let $d = (n-k-\log_p k)/2$.
 Then we get

 Otherwise, let $d = 0$, we have

 That is, the number of queries of our algorithm is